The UK’s first subsidy-free community solar farm?

 The site reflects YCE’s commitment to developing projects on low-grade land, continued agricultural use, and biodiversity enhancement.
 The grade 3b land will be grazed by sheep under and around the solar panels in autumn and winter.

 Ecology and Biodiversity

 The land will also be managed to encourage wildlife and biodiversity, with the creation of species-rich wildflower meadows around the panels.
-Gnaton Farms is a family enterprise which has farmed the land for 42 years and already has an excellent track record on ecology and biodiversity, including sowing many hectares of wildflower meadows and restoring ancient orchards.
+The landowner behind the project, Gnaton Farms, is a family enterprise which has farmed the land for 42 years and already has an excellent track record on ecology and biodiversity, including sowing many hectares of wildflower meadows and restoring ancient orchards.
 The farm is part of Natural England’s Higher Level Stewardship scheme and has already given over 55 acres to meadows for bird food and nectar.
 The biodiversity improvements incorporated into the solar farm will help to build on this good work.

 The solar farm also lies within the South Devon B-Line, one of three pathways in the South of England designed to help conserve our native insect pollinators.